-Mooncakes and lanterns at the ready!
-Here’s everything you need to know about the history and popular cultural traditions behind the Mid-Autumn Festival.
+There’s more to Mid-Autumn Festival than mooncakes and lanterns!
+Here’s everything you need to know about the history and popular cultural traditions associated with the lantern and moon festival.

-Of course, as to be expected in Hong Kong, Mid-Autumn also has a familial element to it.
-Beyond thanksgiving, as the full moon also stands as a cultural symbol for family reunion, the festival has become a time for estranged or far away family members to gather and reunite.
+Of course, as to be expected in Hong Kong, Mid-Autumn Festival also has a familial element to it.
+Beyond thanksgiving, the full moon also stands as a cultural symbol for family reunions, the festival has become a time for estranged or far-away family members to gather and reunite.

-Another way that communities commemorate Mid-Autumn is by lighting paper lanterns.
-Folklore dictates that Chang’e, the goddess of the moon, blesses her worshippers with beauty, so people light lanterns in her honour, hoping that she’ll see them clearly from the sky.
+Another way that communities commemorate Mid-Autumn Festival is by lighting paper lanterns.
+Folklore dictates that Chang’e, the Goddess of the Moon, blesses her worshippers with beauty, so people light lanterns in her honour, hoping that she’ll see them clearly from the sky.
 Expect to see grand paper lantern displays springing up across Hong Kong in the weeks leading up to the festival, the biggest of which is always at Victoria Park in Causeway Bay.

 Fire Dragon Dance

 Our favourite Mid-Autumn tradition has to be the Tai Hang Fire Dragon Dance.
 Legend has it that in the 19th century, on the eve of Mid-Autumn, the villagers of Tai Hang miraculously warded off an evil plague by staging a fire dance for three days and three nights.
 In memory of the occasion, locals have danced a 67-metre fire dragon made with 70,000 incense sticks through the streets of Tai Hang every year since.